11 Different Types of Herons in Maryland

 The Tricolored Heron usually stands still in the water, waiting for its prey to come close before quickly striking.

-This distinctive-looking bird has a slate-gray back and wings, yellowish breasts, and a white belly giving it the distinctive ‘tricolored’ look.
+This distinctive-looking bird has a slate-gray back and wings, yellowish breasts, and a white belly, which gives it the distinctive ‘tricolored’ look.

 The face has a black mask around the eyes reaching the mid-breast area and a yellowish-orange bill that tends to nest near fresh and saltwater wetlands.